jibanCat/SimulationRunnerDM/README.md

 The `--box` flag indicates your preferred boxsize for the simulation.
 Here we use 256 Mpc/h.
 And the `--npart` flag is the number of dark matter particles per box side you want to put into the simulation box.
 Here we perform a small size of simulation with 128^3 particles.

-After you run the `run_dmonly.py`, if there is no error, there will be several folders generated in you.
+After you run the `run_dmonly.py`, if there is no error, you will find several folders in your current directory.
 They are named `test-<npart>-<box>-dmonly_<ordering in the json file>/`.
 In the above example,
 the first folder will be named `test-128-256-dmonly_0000/`.